superduper/BrightnessMenulet/README.rst

 - Automatic Brightness using built in light sensor (Modify LMUController’s percentageForSensorValue: to your liking)
 - Multi-Monitor support (no limit to amount of monitors)!
-- Compatible with OSX 10.8+ (tested only with my Dells)
+- Compatible with OSX 10.8+

 Roadmap:
 ........